MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 * The main nonterminal `RegularExpression` is not part of the expression hierarchy and thus regular expressions are not used as ordinary values.
-Instead the nonterminal `RegularExpression` is can be used in aother places of a language e.g. we do that as additional restriction for String values in input/output channels in architectural langages.
+Instead the nonterminal `RegularExpression` is can be used in another places of a language e.g. we do that as additional restriction for String values in input/output channels in architectural languages.

 ### [Cardinality.mc4](Cardinality.mc4) (stable)
 * This grammar defines UML Cardinalities of forms ``*``, ``[n..m]`` or ``[n..*]``.